3.1. Metadata pre-filtration

 It is valid for ASP.NET, Java, ActiveX, VCL editions, and for previous version of Active Query Builder WinForms .NET Edition (1.x).

-The appropriate article for Active Query Builder 2 .NET Editon can be found here: Working with Metadata Filters.
+The appropriate article for Active Query Builder 2 WinForms .NET Editon can be found here:

-Using metadata filters you may prevent loading objects to the Metadata Container from specific schema or with specific object name.
+Using metadata filters you can prevent loading objects to the Metadata Container from specific schema or with specific object name.

 Metadata filters should be defined BEFORE the RefreshMetadata method call.